-The gradual lengthening of the period of a pulsar as it loses energy with age.
-Observed spin-down rates range from 10-12 s per second for the youngest pulsars to 10-19 s per second for recycled pulsars; the Crab pulsar is slowing at a rate of 3.5 × 10-13 s per second.
+Spin-down is the gradual lengthening of the period of a pulsar as it loses energy with age.
+Observed spin-down rates range from 10-12 second per second for the youngest pulsars to 10-19 second per second for recycled pulsar.
+The Crab pulsar is slowing at a rate of 3.5 × 10-13 second per second.
 Occasionally a glitch occurs in the spin-down in which there is a sudden increase in rotation rate.
 This is thought to be the equivalent of an earthquake where the crust of the neutron star settles a little bit, decreasing the radius and moment of inertia.